-Fig. 1 illustrates the situation with regard to new plantings of apple and the total apple area, in the period 1947 to 1966.
+Fig. 1 illustrates the situation with regard to new plantings of apple and the total apple area, in the period 1939 to 1966.
 The apple area has rapidly been modernized in recent years by replacement of old orchards by newly planted ones.
-In 1963 only 35% of the total apple area was planted with trees more than 21 years old, and 24% with trees more than 27 years old (RUNIERSE and VAN VEEN, 1966).
+In 1963 only 35% of the total apple area was planted with trees more than 21 years old, and 24% with trees more than 27 years old (RIDNIERSE and VAN VEEN, 1966).
 The oldest orchards often have standard trees.
 This system is no longer economic because of the varieties, the costs of tending the trees

-TABLE 1.
+Table 1.
 Data on the main fruit growing regions in the Netherlands (1966).
-Total areas planted to pome and stone fruit after VAN WELY (1967); data on the importance of apple growing provided by CBS, The Hague.
+Total areas planted to pome and stone fruit after VAN Welly (1967); data on the importance of apple growing provided by CBS, The Hague.

-Regions Pome and stone fruit (ha) Planted to apple (%) Main soil type River clay area 19,776 70 river clay South-Western part of the Netherlands 9,897 69 sea clay 'Bangert', near Hoorn, province of North Holland, and adjoining area is 1,549 57 sea clay, old South Limburg 5,564 55 loess South-East, excluding South Limburg g 3,92 9 74 mixed, mostly light soils North East Polder (in former Zuvder zee) 1.075 92 loam and the productivity.
+Regions ome and stone fruit (ha) Planted to apple (%) Main soil type River clay area 19,776 70 river clay South-Western part of the Netherlands 9,897 69 sea clay 'Bangert', near Hoorn, province of North Holland, and adjoining areas 1,549 57 sea clay, old South Limburg 5,564 55 loess South-East, excluding South Limburg 3,929 74 mixed, mostly light soils North East Polder (in former Zuyderze ee) 1,075 9 2 loam and the productivity.
 The same is true for the somewhat younger orchards of bush trees.

-FIG. 1.
-Total apple area, (A) and yearly new plantings (B) in the Netherlands, 1939-1966.
+Fig. 1.
+Total apple area (A), and yearly new plantings (B) in the Netherlands, 1939-1966.

 Most plantings of 15-20 years old and younger are composed of dwarf pyramids and similar types of trees, which are planted at smaller distances than standard and bush trees.
 There has also been a tendency to reduce planting distances with the dwarf pyramid system in recent years.
-Nowadays in most cases more than 1000 trees per ha are planted at distances between the rows of 4-4,5 m and in the rows of 1.5-3 m.
+Nowadays in most cases more than 1000 trees per ha are planted at distances between the rows of 4-4.5 m and in the rows of 1.5-3 m.
 Other systems are being tried, for instance the 'Groesbeek' system with 3 m between the rows and 1 m in the row.
-VERHEY and DE VRIES (1966) propose the growing of trees in beds with several rows of closely planted trees (for example 2×1.5 m) alternated with alleyways of 2.5 m.
+Verhey and De Vries (1966) propose the growing of trees in beds with several rows of closely planted trees (for example 2×1.5 m) alternated with alleyways of 2.5 m.